Hello, dear blog readers!

 This summer feels (at least to me) like a liminal space.
 A bit free, a bit not quite free; busy but also quiet.

 Steve and I have both been vaccinated, though the kiddos – in the under 5 yrs age bracket – have not, and so while we have assumed something along the lines of a “normal” existence, it’s normal only in so far as any existence with two kids under the age of 5 can be (read: playgrounds, nap time, arguments over whose mom I am that no amount of my saying “I birthed both of you” can mitigate, etc. etc.).

 I’m in the process of switching over to a new newsletter delivery system (slow & steady now) and am teaching and writing and reading and in general just trying to enjoy the excessive heat and excessive rain (13 inches in July!) and being grateful that I’m here breathing.

 If you read my last post, you know I was in the throes of finishing up a big project, which I did (for now), and after a bit of rest, I’ve begun working on something newish.
 More updates on both as things progress!

-In non-writing news, I cut my hair back in January and it’s starting to grow out, and I don’t know if it’s hormones or beach air or plain-old-aging, but it’s suddenly curly!
+In non-writing news, I chopped my hair back in January and it’s starting to grow out, and I don’t know if it’s hormones or beach air or plain-old-aging, but it’s suddenly curly!

 Surely once the humidity eases, the curls will too, but I’m enjoying it immensely while I can.

 In book news, here’s an short list of what’s been occupying my time: